mardiros/rustaman/README.md

 ## Install from source

-You must have GTK 3 installed on your OK to get it working.
+You must have GTK 3 installed on your OS to get it working.
 The GTK SourveView has to be installed too.